-Waco, Texas (May 10, 2019) – Due to substantial rainfall, an unauthorized discharge of wastewater is occurring from the City of Waco Wastewater Collection System.
+Waco, Texas (October 21, 2019) – Due to a break in a 12 inch force main, an unauthorized discharge of wastewater has occurred from the City of Waco collection system.

 Facility Name: City of Waco Wastewater Collection System (Lift Station)